dcntrlzd/helios/README.md

 # Helios

-Solidity compiler tools for dapp development
+Solidity compilation tools for dapp development
-* A wrapper around the solc compiler
+* A wrapper around the solc compiler with import support
 * Webpack loader using the compiler for importing solidity files
-* SOON jest transformer for importing solidity files
+* SOON: jest transformer for importing solidity files

 ## TODO
 * Convert to monorepo with a core package, webpack loader package and a jest transformer package